STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 #.
 Open a shell.
 Your development tools must be reachable from this shell
    through the ``PATH`` environment variable.

 #.
 Create a directory for containing the build.
-It is not supported to build
+Building |hpx| on the source directory
-   |hpx| on the source directory. cd to this directory:
+   is not supported. cd to this directory:

    .. code-block:: bash